I'm an incoming freshman! Do I have to wait until after my first semester?

 Get the degree that will work for you: 80% of CUNY BA alumni report they are working in positions related to their self-designed areas of concentration!
 And 99% say they enjoyed it and would recommend it to others.

-Is GSP officially affiliated with CUNY or CUNY BA?
+Is EGD officially affiliated with CUNY or CUNY BA?